jaypee15/thistechthing/README.md

 6. 🏫**Learning platforms:** Get insights and info on available learning platforms and schools where you can get skilled and upskill etc.

-7. 💼**Internship and Job Opportunities:** Find information on internships (paid and unpaid), opportunities and job openings, jump-starting your career in technology.
+7. 💼**Internships:** Find information on internships (paid and unpaid), opportunities and job openings, jump-starting your career in technology.

-8. 📅 **Tech Events and Conferences:** Get information on tech confereneces and events happening around, both paid and unpaid.
+8. 📅 **Events and Conferences:** Get information on tech confereneces and events happening around, both paid and unpaid.

 ## How to Contribute